rgxgr/Disarium-Numbers/README.md

 For example, 135 = 1^1 + 3^2 + 5^3.

 ---
-Fortunately， there is an upper limit for possible disarium, that's:
+Fortunately， there is an upper limit for possible disarium:

 99 999 999 999 999 999 999 999 (biggest number with 23 digits)

-_9 970 805 384 609 063 732 919 (disarium form of the biggest 23 digits "9")
+09 970 805 384 609 063 732 919 (disarium form of the biggest 23 digits "9")

 10 000 000 000 000 000 000 000 (smallest number with 23 digits)